John V. Tunney: Personal life

+Born in an Irish-American family, Tunney was a Roman Catholic.
+Originally, Tunney's parents wanted him to become a priest, which was a common desire for immigrant Irish parents at the time.

 On May 22, 1972, Tunney's Dutch-born wife Mieke sued for dissolution of their 13-year marriage on the basis of irreconcilable differences.
 In addition to alimony, child support and half of the community property, she requested custody of the couple's three children.

 On April 23, 1977, Tunney married Kathinka Osborne, a member of the 1964 Swedish Olympic ski team, with longtime friend Senator Kennedy serving as the best man.

 In February 2003, Tunney joined former Senate colleagues George McGovern and Fred Harris in opposing the Iraq War.

 John and Kathinka Tunney lived primarily in Sun Valley, Idaho (with homes also in New York and Los Angeles).
 He was chairman of the board of the Armand Hammer Museum of Art and Culture Center at UCLA and remained active in environmental causes.
 Tunney retired from the Hammer Museum board at the end of 2013.
 In February 2015, a pedestrian bridge at the museum designed by architect Michael Maltzan was named in Tunney's honor.

 Writer Jeremy Larner and director Michael Ritchie reportedly based the 1972 film The Candidate, starring Robert Redford, on Tunney's successful Senate race in 1970.

+Following his narrow defeat in 1976, Tunney largely stayed out of politics and committed himself to environmental causes, including serving on the board of Living with Wolves, an organization dedicated to raising consciousness of the animals’ importance.

 In The Ted Kennedy Jr. Story, a 1986 NBC-TV movie based on Ted Kennedy Jr. losing one of his legs to cancer, Tunney was portrayed by Michael J. Shannon.

-Tunney died of prostate cancer on January 12, 2018, in Santa Monica, California, at the age of 83.
+Tunney died of prostate cancer on January 12, 2018, in Brentwood, Los Angeles, at the age of 83.